Tarati, Pakistan

 Tarati (تراٹی, [təɾaːʈiː]), is a village in Adhi Union Council, Gujar Khan Tehsil, Rawalpindi District, Punjab, Pakistan, in the centre of the Pothohar cultural region.
 The area has considerable natural resources in the form of petroleum and natural gas.
 It is approximately 45 kilometres southeast of Islamabad, the capital of Pakistan.

+Demographics

+The population of the village, according to 2017 census was 1,372.

 Economics

 Tarati is a mainly agricultural village, with wheat and groundnuts as the major crops.